Postcard: Yellowstone National Park 11/17/2020

 Under most circumstances, I like a good technological crisis.

-Jeff put me in touch with the admin, a gifted graphic designer who felt ill-equipped to solve the problem.
+Jeff explained the basic issue.
+It didn't sound complicated, but I wasn't going to commit to anything yet.
+He put me in touch with the admin, a gifted graphic designer who felt ill-equipped to solve the problem.
 We walked through some of the issues.
 I logged in and looked around.
-It was manageable.

 The anticlimactic climax